jnoraky/baseball_spin/README.md

 ======
 * Assets are quite large and slow to load
 * Algorithm can be slow depending on the number of rotations/spins to try
+* Change input directly to video instead of frames